roe-dl/weewx-skyfield-almanac/README.md

 ```

 * `enable`: Enable this almanac extension
-* `ephemeris`: Ephemeris file to use.
+* `ephemeris`: Ephemeris file or a list of ephemeris files to use.
   Different files cover different
   scopes of heavenly bodies.
 Some of those files are huge.
 See
   [Planets and their moons: JPL ephemeris files](https://rhodesmill.org/skyfield/planets.html)
   for details.